Menu

 Free School Meals Information and Eligibility

-Spring Term 2023 Menu
+Spring Term 2024 Lunch Menu

 School Lunches

 Our school lunches are cooked on site by Mrs Graham, our school cook.
-The menu is worked out to ensure a good nutritional balance with the emphasis on healthy food.
+The menu is worked out by NYES Catering to ensure a good nutritional balance with the emphasis on healthy food.
 Allergies and dietary needs can be taken account of so please do talk to the school if your child is interested in a school lunch.

 If your child brings a packed lunch please can I encourage you to support our Healthy Schools Status by not sending in food that is high in sugar and fats, such as crisps, chocolate biscuits, cakes or fizzy drinks.
 Thank you for your support with this.
 We also request that your child has a labelled bottle of fresh water in school every day.
 This is proven to help concentration and prevents dehydration.
 Thank you.

-From September 2014, all children in reception, year 1 and year 2 in state-funded schools in England will be eligible for universal free school meals.
 Payment details for dinner money can be found on ParentPay.
 If school dinner balances are not paid within 2 weeks then alternative arrangements will need to be made for lunchtime meals.
 The registers are updated on ParentPay on a Friday for dinners taken that week.
 If there are any issues or concerns please see Mrs Worthington.

 Free School Meals